mdn/translated-content/files/ko/web/api/window/location/index.md

 > **참고:** The example above works in situations where `location.hash` does not need to be retained.
 However, in Gecko-based browsers, setting `location.pathname` in this manner will erase any information in `location.hash`, whereas in WebKit (and possibly other browsers), setting the pathname will not alter the hash.
 If you need to change pathname but keep the hash as is, use the `replace()` method instead, which should work consistently across browsers.

-### 예제 #4: Display the properties of the current URL in an alert dialog:
+### 예제 #4: Display the properties of the current URL in an alert dialog

 ```js
 function showLoc() {